22219638_1473792396003111_8481297181559296331_o.jpg

 Good Water and Co. began as the brain child of Sami and morphed into a daughter-mother adventure.
 Sami has had a knack for sewing interesting colors and patterns together to make something new ever since she discovered her mom’s fabric stash and got her first child’s sewing machine.
 She has since added a number of working Singer Featherweight and Wilcox and Gibbs sewing machines.
 Her love of sewing is matched only by her passion for vintage needlework.
 She is a self taught textile artist, and is currently enrolled in the certificate program through The Royal School of Needlework in the UK.

 Born and raised in the lower Hudson Valley, a train’s ride from New York City, Sami moved to Central Pennsylvania for college where her passion for sustainability, hand work and vintage textiles only grew.
 In keeping with the traditions of the arts and crafts movement, Sami is always striving to create pieces that add joy and color to everyday life using simple patterns inspired by vintage designs and brought to life using traditional techniques.
-Each of her pieces is handmade and therefore unique and will vary.
+Sami’s designs transform fabrics into totes and are an antidote to mass production, consumerism and fast fashion.
+Each of her pieces is handmade and therefore unique.
+Her timeless designs and traditional materials are meant to transcend fleeting trends.
+Although each bag is a statement piece, having its own unique character, they are intended for everyday use.
 Her embroidery designs are inspired by covers of vintage magazines and needlework patterns from vintage magazines from the late 1800’s to the 1940’s.

 Sami have moved toward using traditional material and sustainable alternatives such as linen and wool, and away from commercial manufactured printed cotton fabric.
 The fabric used is naturally dye fabric by hand in small batches, creating plant dyed colors using historical techniques and dyestuffs to create a range of colors from the most lightfast and color fast plant dyes that have stood the test of time.
 The linen is GOT certified, and woven on vintage looms at Tuscarora Mills in Pennsylvania.
 The closures are often upcycled or vintage buttons.
 The zippers and hardware can be repurposed.
 Most of the embroidery floss is naturally dyed.
 The waxed canvas used is from Halley Stevensons, who have pioneered waxed cotton and weatherproofed fabrics since 1864 and who pride themselves on “responsibly sourced cotton and low impact manufacturing.”
 The waxes they use are fully biodegradable and inflict minimal environmental impact.
 The wool fabric comes from fiber mills in Ireland and Scotland.